Eureka (1983 film): Development

 Over a two year period, Roeg and Mayersberg collaborated on a screenplay that at one point ran up to approximately 1,800 pages.
 The original draft used the real names of the individuals involved, which was cleared by MGM's legal department, despite the fact that Oakes's daughter, Edith Nancy Lewis, was still alive at the time.
-In order to avoid the potential of legal action, however, Roeg and Mayersberg opted to use fictional names instead.
+In order to avoid the potential of legal action, however, Roeg and Mayersberg opted to use fictional names in subsequent drafts.
 Roeg envisioned a narrative in which the lead character, Jack McCann, does not stumble upon his fortune of gold arbitrarily, but is instead led to it by supernatural means; this plot element was incorporated through the introduction of a clairvoyant prostitute who directs McCann to the gold cache.
 Mayersberg noted that this lent an "occult" dimension to the story as opposed to a straightforward rags to riches narrative followed by interpersonal collapse.

 The film's original working title was Murder, Mystery.
 The title was eventually changed to Eureka, inspired by the 1894 essay of the same title by Edgar Allan Poe about the mysteries of the universe.
 In a 1983 interview, Roeg stated that he aspired to make a film that defied genre expectations: "I wanted to make a film about ecstasy, the many forms of ecstasy.
 Ecstasy in individual people, and ecstasy as the mystic sense of life.
 How our actions are connected to everything and everyone around us.
 It's not a mystery film, it's not a thriller.
 And I hope you can't put it into a slot.
 There isn't a slot to put it in.
 To do so would make it a thing it isn't".

 Casting

 Gene Hackman and Theresa Russell were cast in the principal roles of father and daughter Jack and Tracy McCann.

 Gene Hackman was cast in the lead role of Jack McCann in early December 1981.
 Hackman was drawn to the project partly due to his appreciation of Roeg's previous films, as well as the challenge of portraying a character in two different points in his life decades apart.
 Theresa Russell, who had previously starred in Roeg's Bad Timing (1980), was cast opposite Hackman portraying McCann's daughter, Tracy.

 Rutger Hauer was concurrently cast as Claude Maillot Van Horn, the social-climbing husband of Tracy, while Joe Pesci was cast in the role of Mayakofsky, a crime boss seeking to usurp McCann's island and his lavish estate to build a casino.
 The Mayakofsky character was loosely based on Jewish mob member Meyer Lansky.
 In the respective roles of Mayakofsky's henchmen Aurelio D'Amato and Pete, Mickey Rourke and Joe Spinell were cast.

 Ed Lauter appears in the film as McCann's paranoid assistant, Charles Perkins, while Jane Lapotaire portrays McCann's wife, Helen.
 Helena Kallianiotes was cast in the role of Frieda, a mysterious brothel madam who directs McCann to his fortune.
-Annie Kidder, sister of actress Margot Kidder, had a minor role in the film.
+Annie Kidder, sister of actress Margot Kidder, has a minor role in the film.